The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 Plastic will stretch, warp, crack and break with repeated use.

 Badge-A-Minit stands behind their hand press with a lifetime replacement warranty.
-But if you should break the press or one of the plastic rings, you must return the broken part before you can get a free replacement.
+But if you should break the press or one of the plastic rings, you must return the broken part before you will get a free replacement.
 This could easily take a week or more.

 If you break the press or one of the parts in the middle of a job, you will not be able to continue until you have replaced that broken part.